yazantafesh/reading-notes/401/read02.md

 - ***Routing***: refers to how an application’s endpoints (URIs) respond to client requests.

 - ***WRRC***: web request/response cycle traces how a user’s request flows through the app.

+## Preparation Materials

+- An introduction to NodeJS and Express

+  Express and Node's main benefits, and roughly what the main parts of an Express app might look like (routes, middleware, error handling, and template code).
+I should also understand that with Express being an unopinionated framework, the way you pull these parts together and the libraries that you use are largely up to you!

+- What is NPM?

+  npm is the world's largest software registry.
+Open source developers from every continent use npm to share and borrow packages, and many organizations use npm to manage private development as well.

+  **npm consists of three distinct components:**

+  - the website
+  - the Command Line Interface (CLI)
+  - the registry

+- What is TDD?

+  “Test-driven development” refers to a style of programming in which three activities are tightly interwoven: coding, testing (in the form of writing unit tests) and design (in the form of refactoring).

+  It can be succinctly described by the following set of rules:

+  - write a “single” unit test describing an aspect of the program
+  - run the test, which should fail because the program lacks that feature
+  - write “just enough” code, the simplest possible, to make the test pass
+  - “refactor” the code until it conforms to the simplicity criteria
+  - repeat, “accumulating” unit tests over time

+- CI/CD

+  Continuous integration(CI) is a coding philosophy and set of practices that drive development teams to implement small changes and check in code to version control repositories frequently.
+Because most modern applications require developing code in different platforms and tools, the team needs a mechanism to integrate and validate its changes.